Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Introduction

 \section{Introduction}

-Changepoint analysis involves detecting changes in the distribution of a time series.
-The prevalence of larger data sets is accompanied by increased complexity and decreased homogeneity \citep{Rehman_2016}.
-We aim to understand how the underlying distribution of a time series changes, to distinguish unspecified local trends from major changes, and to do so in the presence of stochastic volatility and outliers.
-Change point analysis has a wide variety of applications: in genetics, it is used to identify changes within DNA sequences \citep{Braun_2000}; in environmental science, it is applied to quantify climate change \citep{Solow_1987}; in finance, it helps gain insights into historical data and improves future forecasting \citep{Chen_1997}; in EEG analysis, it identifies key signals for monitoring health status of patients \citep{Chen_2019}.
-The flexible and adaptive framework we propose can extend the application of changepoint analysis to even more domains of research.
+Changepoint analysis involves detecting instantaneous changes in the distribution of a time series.
+This field has a wide variety of applications: in genetics, it is used to identify changes within DNA sequences \citep{Braun_2000}; in environmental science, it is applied to quantify climate change \citep{Solow_1987}; in finance, it helps gain insights into historical data and improves future forecasting \citep{Chen_1997}; in economics, changepoint analysis of key economic indicators illustrates periods of changing conditions and reactions to policy \citep{rahbek2002autoregressive, sims2006were, giordani2008efficient, hauzenberger2022fast}.
+As these examples illustrate, modern time series is characterized by increased complexity and decreased homogeneity \citep{Rehman_2016}.
+We aim to understand how the underlying distribution of a time series changes, to distinguish unspecified local trends from major changes while accounting for stochastic volatility and outliers.
+The flexible and adaptive framework we propose can extend the application of changepoint analysis to even more domains of research with complex time series.

-Many approaches have been used to identify changepoints.
-One approach considers the changepoint problem as anomaly detection \citep{Aminikhanghahi_2017}.
-Another approach is to apply a distance-based metric, such as cumulative sum \citep{Cho_2015}, energy distance \citep{Matteson_2013} and Kullback-divergence \citep{Liu_2013}, to segment a series into contiguous clusters.
-Identifying breaks within state-space models has also been proposed \citep{Kawahara_2007}.
-While these approaches can prove effective in detecting the locations of changepoints, they have limited flexibility and do not typically provide uncertainty quantification.
+The proposed approaches to identify changepoints are numerous.
+One segment of changepoint literature uses various types of statistical criterion such as cumulative sum \citep{Cho_2015}, energy distance \citep{Matteson_2013} or Kullback-divergence \citep{Liu_2013} to segment a series into contiguous clusters.
+While these approaches have shown effectiveness in estimating the number and locations of changepoints, they have limited flexibility and do not typically provide uncertainty quantification.
+On the other hand, one can also find changepoint detection methods based on recurrent neural networks \citep{Ebrahimzadeh_2019} or Gaussian processes \citep{Saatci_2010}.
+Such approaches can be extremely flexible, but may lack robustness or interpretability due to their `black-box' nature.
+They may also require large training series, expert structural specification, and extensive hyper-parameter selection.

-From the Bayesian perspective, changepoints can broadly be considered locations that partition data into contiguous clusters generated from different probability distributions \citep{Adams_2007}.
-Recursive Bayesian inversion paired with importance sampling can be applied to analyze the probability of a sequence coming from a common probability distribution \citep{Tan_2015}.
-However, this, and many other approaches, makes the strong assumption that observations within each segment are independent and identically distributed (iid), which greatly limits the scope of suitable applications.